hharaguc/groveco-code-challenge/README.md

 ```

 # Testing
-The unit tests can be ran with the following command:
+The unit tests can be ran from the project root with the following command:
 ```
 python -m py.test
 ```